Use This County Probate Reference Before You File

 Confirm where to file, whether e-filing is allowed, and how hearings or notices are handled locally.

-Union County Probate Court Guide
+Union County Register of Wills and Orphans' Court Guide

 Filing & Fees